Vacuum polarization in a one-dimensional effective quantum-electrodynamics model: Finite-dimensional approximation to the 1D hydrogen-like Dirac model

 \subsection{Convergence of the vacuum-polarization density}

-We now discuss the convergence of the total vacuum-polarization density $n^{\vp}_{L,\Lambda}(x)$ calculated from Eq.~(\ref{nvpxbasis}) with a finite plane-wave basis.
-Since in our finite plane-wave basis, we obtain the same number of negative-energy states for a non-vanishing nuclear charge $Z< 2c$ and $Z=0$, the basis-set total vacuum-polarization density necessarily integrates to zero for any finite cutoff parameters $L$ and $\Lambda$, i.e. $\int_{-\infty}^\infty n^{\vp}_{L,\Lambda} (x) \d x = 0$.
-Thus, we can consider that the basis-set calculation does not give an approximation to the total vacuum-polarization density in Eq.~(\ref{nvpx}), which does not integrate to zero, but rather it gives directly an approximation to the renormalized total vacuum-polarization density in Eq.~(\ref{nvprenx}), which does integrate to zero.

-The total vacuum-polarization density $n^{\vp}_{L,\Lambda}(x)$ calculated with a plane-wave basis with a IR cutoff parameter $L=10$ and a UV cutoff parameter $\Lambda = 50$ is reported in Fig.~\ref{fig:VPDpw}, and compared with the exact one [Eq.~(\ref{nvprenx})].
+We now discuss the convergence of the vacuum-polarization density $n^{\vp}_{L,\Lambda}(x)$ calculated from Eq.~(\ref{nvpxbasis}) with a finite plane-wave basis.
+The Uehling and total vacuum-polarization densities calculated with a plane-wave basis with a IR cutoff parameter $L=10$ and a UV cutoff parameter $\Lambda = 50$ are reported in Fig.~\ref{fig:VPDpw}, and compared with the exact ones [Eqs.~(\ref{nvp1x}) and~(\ref{nvpx})].
 The plane-wave basis calculation reproduces well the vacuum-polarization density for large enough $x$.
-However, the plane-wave basis generates large oscillations near $x=0$ while trying to reproduce the Dirac-delta contribution in Eq.~(\ref{nvprenx}), resulting in an effectively impossible pointwise convergence of the vacuum-polarization density near $x=0$.
+However, the plane-wave basis generates large oscillations near $x=0$ while trying to reproduce the Dirac-delta contribution, resulting in an effectively impossible pointwise convergence of the vacuum-polarization density near $x=0$.